 Results 1–10 of 26 for "Curriculum"X related to "Does your university rank?"
-Refine Your Search Refine Your Search TopicEducation (59)HIV & AIDS (7)Children (6)Learning & memory (5)Personality (5) 11 more... [+] Testing issues (4)Race (2)Schizophrenia (2)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Law & psychology (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Nogare, Mario A. (2)Puente, Antonio E. (2)Arnold, J. David (1) 26 more... [+] Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Engle, T. L. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)O'Leary, Ann (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Whitcomb, David H. (1)Hide details Results 1–10 of 26 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (21)Children (6)Learning & memory (5)HIV & AIDS (2)Bullying (1) 5 more... [+] Emotional health (1)Personality (1)Race (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorDwyer, Carol (2)Brabeck, Mary (1)Dollinger, Stephen J. (1)Engle, T. L. (1)Fujitsubo, Lani C. (1) 14 more... [+] Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Nogare, Mario A. (1)Renner, Michael J. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Whitcomb, David H. (1)Hide details Results 1–10 of 26 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 2.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
 Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 3.Activity 3.1: Gender Role Stereotypes in Everyday LifeThis activity presents a broad array of questions about gender stereotypes, which can be discussed in the context of either personal experience or the mass media treatment of women and menCurriculum 4.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Activity 5.3: Unconditional Positive Regard ExerciseCompare Roger's concepts of the qualities of genuine therapy with the qualities of close friendship or relationship.Curriculum 6.Activity 4.1: StereotypesThis activity illustrates the preconceived attitudes and beliefs held about different groups of people and the relative consistency of those beliefs.Curriculum 7.Activity 1.2: Sex Role Stereotypes and Mental HealthCharacteristics judged healthy for an adult person (presumed to show the "ideal standard of health") resembled those behaviors judged normal and healthy for men but not for women.
-Curriculum 8.Stimulus Items (Articles From The APA Monitor on Psychology)The newspaper articles referred to in this unit, all from the Monitor on Psychology, are intended to be used as stimulus items for additional discussion.
-Curriculum 9.Activity 3.2: Concentrative MeditationA systematic narrowing of attention that seems to slow the metabolism and help produce feelings of well-being.Curriculum 10.Activity 1.2: What is Personality?
-A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum Previous 1 2 3 ...
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Activity 4.1: StereotypesThis activity illustrates the preconceived attitudes and beliefs held about different groups of people and the relative consistency of those beliefs.Curriculum 6.Activity 5.3: Unconditional Positive Regard ExerciseCompare Roger's concepts of the qualities of genuine therapy with the qualities of close friendship or relationship.Curriculum 7.Activity 1.2: What is Personality?
+A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum 8.Activity 1.2: Sex Role Stereotypes and Mental HealthCharacteristics judged healthy for an adult person (presumed to show the "ideal standard of health") resembled those behaviors judged normal and healthy for men but not for women.
+Curriculum 9.Activity 3.2: NarcissismNarcissism is sometimes called the personality disorder of our society, with many people displaying some of its traits.Curriculum 10.Lesson 3: Research MethodsA lesson covering independent and dependent variables, controls, correlation, surveys and observational method.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 26 for "Curriculum"X related to "Does your university rank?"